Tips For New Cat Owners

 As a new cat owner, you may have to buy a number of different toys that get no love from your kitty until you hit pay dirt.

-Fishing pole toys like Da Bird are usually big hits.
+Fishing pole toys like Da Bird or Bird Catcher PRO EX are usually big hits.
 Anything that dangles or is hidden is usually fun.

 You can buy cat condos with built in toys as well.
 If your cat responds to it (about 80 percent do), then catnip or catnip oil can enhance a toy and encourage play.